 Wiping off all current and previous iPhone analytics data may not be possible, but one thing you can do to curb the problem is to turn off Device Analytics from Settings.
 You can also update to a new iOS version, sync on iTunes, or format your device if the analytics bothers you so much.

 Analytics data include your device model, location, and usage patterns.
 App developers and website owners often use this data to improve their products and services.

-However, if you want to delete the data from your iPhone, there are certain steps you must follow.
+However, if you want to delete the analytics data from your iPhone, there are certain steps you must follow.
 The only downside is that several other pieces of information and saved files will be removed during formatting.

 This guide will take you through additional information about iPhone device analytics and how you can disable certain functions.

 iOS Device Analytics – What Is It Exactly?